 The interprofessional team should openly discuss and communicate clearly about the management of each patient so that the patient receives optimal care delivery.
 This area is where nurses and pharmacists can play a crucial role by verifying patient adherence to the treatment plan and monitoring progress (or lack thereof) with the present treatment plan.
 Nurses and pharmacists can help monitor for adverse medication side effects and concerns regarding diversion or misuse of opioids and communicate any areas of concern to the treating clinicians.
 Effective, open interprofessional communication and accurate documentation of findings for access by all team members are crucial in managing chronic pain and minimizing the adverse effects of chronic pain in the patient.
 [Level 2]

 CC: Syncope and Confusion

-Physical exam reveals a somnolent and female that arouses to a painful stimulus.
+A physical exam reveals a somnolent female that arouses to a painful stimulus.
 The heart, lung, and extremity exam is normal.
 There are no focal neurologic deficits.

 The patient is given naloxone and becomes awake and conversant.
-She admits that she was sitting on the toilet urinating, and the last thing she remembers is feeling faint.
-She indicates that she has difficulty sleeping and walking due to chronic hip pain, and she has severe pain with exercise in their home pool.
+She admits that she was sitting on the toilet urinating; the last thing she remembers is feeling faint.
+She indicates that she has difficulty sleeping and walking due to chronic hip pain, and she experiences severe pain with exercise in their home pool.
 She denies suicidal ideation.
-She admits to taking an extra pain pill and “smoking a joint” prior to the episode.
+She admits to taking an extra pain pill and "smoking a joint" prior to the episode.

 Checking E-FORCE reveals she has been on a three times a day dose of her oxycodone and acetaminophen for the last six weeks prescribed by her orthopedic surgeon.